ellehamilton/glove/readme.md

 ~~~

 Then the status code will be '500' because `\App\Exception\MyException` is an instance of `Exception` and is matched first.

+`\Symfony\Component\HttpKernel\Exception\HttpException` is a special case.
+When using `abort(403)` or a variant thereof, excluding the case of a `404` status code, will result in a `HttpException` with the status code contained within.
+Glove handles this case automatically, and interprets an `HttpException` as whatever status code it contains, so it does not need to be included in the status codes configuration unless we wish to override its handling.

 ### Logging ###